imospan/GL/task3_aws/README.md

 Task 3.
 Prepare the environment via AWS and install LMS Moodle.
 --------------------------
-I've used AWS free tier EC2 t2.micro with Ubuntu.
+I've used AWS free tier EC2 t2.micro with Ubuntu and info from https://docs.moodle.org/401/en/Step-by-step_Installation_Guide_for_Ubuntu

 ![screen](https://user-images.githubusercontent.com/106439773/209528123-7a9c9fb5-ceb7-4c95-ae39-5e8a1ee16c49.png)

 Commands used to install Moodle: